Jacob: Hebrew

+Greek

+The Septuagint renders the name Iákobos (Ἰάκωβος), whence Latin Jacobus, English Jacob.

 Genesis narrative

 The biblical account of the life of Jacob is found in the Book of Genesis, chapters 25–50.

-Birth
+Birth to Isaac and Rebecca

 Jacob and his twin brother, Esau, were born to Isaac and Rebecca after 20 years of marriage, when Isaac was 60 years of age.
 Rebecca was uncomfortable during her pregnancy and went to inquire of God why she was suffering.
 She received the prophecy that twins were fighting in her womb and would continue to fight all their lives, even after they became two separate nations.
 The prophecy also said that "the one people shall be stronger than the other people; and the elder shall serve the younger" (Genesis 25:25 KJV).